ororker/cmis-e360/cmis-design.md

 ### Process Notification

-When a row from STT_ECHO_NOTIFICATION is processed by the Java process, in the majority of cases an HTTP request object will be instantiated with an HTTP Method of POST/PUT/DELETE corresponding to the the type of the insert/update/delete notification and posted to E360.
+When a row from STT_ECHO_NOTIFICATION is processed by the Java function, in the majority of cases an HTTP request object will be instantiated with an HTTP Method of POST/PUT/DELETE corresponding to the type of the insert/update/delete notification and posted to E360.
 The response will generally be successful and the STT_ECHO_NOTIFICATION table columns PROCESSED will be updated with the current timestamp and STATUS will be updated with SUCCESS.

 There are some error scenarios that also need to be accommodated as shown in the diagram below.